apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

   loot shower.
 * The Tooth Fairy's mimic chest during Cash 4 Teeth, in Weepwild Dankness, goes absolutely crazy after you put the teeth in.
-* Maybe re-test up to Brighthoof restoration (and remainder of Queen's Gate)?
-  Basically everything before Weepwild Dankness (and also before Mount Craw).
-  I bumped the speed increase back up to 5x; WL containers seem a bit slower than BL3's.
 * Maybe provide an alt version of this which *doesn't* speed up the barf bunny crystal intake, in case someone doesn't want that?